wisdom1456/neat-starter/src/posts/practiceareas/dui-defense.md

 3. Was under the influence of alcoholic beverages or a chemical/controlled substance to the extent that his/her normal faculties were impaired
 4. Had a blood/breath-alcohol level of .08 or more grams of alcohol per 100 milliliters of blood/210 liters of breath.

-Bernhardt Law will meet for a FREE consultation *at the scene of the DUI arrest*,or at one of our convenient locations around Tampa Bay.
+Bernhardt Riley will meet for a FREE consultation *at the scene of the DUI arrest*,or at one of our convenient locations around Tampa Bay.